Shredd/Tom2.0/README.md

 you will need:

-(you can install with pip or apt)
+(you can install with pip)

-librarys needed: PyAudio Speech_Recognition Pillow Pygame
+- librarys needed: PyAudio Speech_Recognition Pillow Pygame

-programs that are not librarys that you will need to install: espeak
+- programs that are not librarys that you will need to install: espeak

 ---